 - Guys with not enough touches

 Touches – either rushing attempts or receptions – are important for obvious reasons.
 A player can’t score points if he doesn’t touch the ball.
-So, it’s much better to draft a player with fewer reps on the field but who touches the ball more than it is to draft a guy who is on the field all the time but isn’t a big factor into a team’s game plan.
+So, it’s much better to draft a player who has many touches but few reps, than it is to select one with plenty of reps and little to no touches.
+In other words, what kind of game plan does his NFL team run?
+Does he factor into their offense?

 - Guys with too few targets

-On a side note to the touches mistake, if you draft receivers who are mostly decoys and don’t have the ball thrown to them very often, they’re going to be busts on your team.
+On a side note to the “lack of touches” mistake, if you draft receivers who are mostly decoys and don’t have the ball thrown to them very often, they’re going to be busts on your team.

 - Intentionally wasting a draft pick

 I once played with an owner who used his last pick every year to draft the player with the funniest name (think: Carlester Crumpler).
-While it was good for a few laughs, it was incredibly stupid for multiple reasons: 1) he obviously drafted his kicker earlier in the draft, which is a tremendous waste.
-2) he wasted an opportunity at a sleeper.
+While it was good for a few laughs, it was incredibly stupid for multiple reasons: 1) he obviously drafted his kicker earlier in the draft, which is a tremendous waste; 2) he wasted an opportunity at a sleeper.
 Don’t waste a single draft pick.
+Ever.
+It’s one of the worst fantasy football mistakes you can make.